 Check What Can You Cook In a Rice Cooker Here

 Pressure Cooker Vs Rice Cooker | Differences Between Them

 Rice cooker vs pressure cooker both of these appliances cooks food by using steam.
 However, they have a lot of differences in terms of their cooking method, components, and what foods they’re used to cook.
 Let’s see those differences in this list right below.

 Types of Foods they are used to Cook

 - A pressure cooker works great for cooking a large portion of meat.
 In order to make dishes such as beef stew and pot roast, a pressure cooker will work best for you.
 It also works great to cook vegetables such as whole corn and squash more quickly.

 - A rice cooker, on the other hand, can be used for cooking rice and a limited number of related dishes.
 There are various types of rice cookers available in the market.
 A single function rice cooker can just be used for cooking different types of rice.
 However, some multi-functional rice cookers can be used to cook meat, fish, boil eggs with steam, vegetables, etc.

 - The pressure cooker has a lid that can be sealed or closed.
 The lid consists of a rubber lining that prevents the steam to escape from the cooker.
 Moreover, it also consists of an inner pot, heat source, and temperature or pressure sensors.

-- Rice cooker, on the other hand, requires an external heating source like heating pad or coil.
-The device contains a top lid and some of them also consist of extra parts such as steaming basket or tofu maker.
+- Rice cooker, on the other hand, requires an external heating source like a heating pad or coil.
+The device contains a top lid and some of them also consist of extra parts such as a steaming basket or tofu maker.

 - Pressure cooking is a cooking method in a tightly sealed pot where liquid or air doesn’t escape at a pre-defined pressure level.
 When the liquid reaches the boiling point, the steam is trapped and causes the pressure to increase inside the chamber.
 The increased pressure works to cook foods.